crdcamp/ml-learning-linear-regression-part-2/textbook_notes/linear_model_selection_and_regularization_notes.md

 PCA is a technique for reducing the dimension of an *n* x *p* data matrix X. The **first principal component** direction of the data is that along which the observations **vary the most**.
 For instance, consider the following figure which shows population size (`pop`) in tens of thousands of people, and ad spending for a particular company (`ad`) in thousands of dollars, for 100 cities.

+**Note:** When we say "direction", we mean the number of linear combinations.

 ![Alt image](../images/population_example.png)

 The green solid line represents the first principal component direction of the data.
 We can see by eye that this is the direction along which there is the greatest variability in the data.